- Why Grad Studies at SFU?

 Zhang has led improvements in the School of Computing Science to streamline the selection and application process of graduate students, with university-wide results.
 As a member of the school’s graduate program committee, he initiated one of SFU’s first, if not the first, online graduate student application system in 2005.
 This system was later adopted by another school, and it laid the foundation for the development and implementation of SFU’s online application system, Oasis, which is in use today.

-Working with the school's director, Greg Mori, he reinstated the Computer Science Graduate Fellowships that support all incoming thesis students financially, “removing the time-consuming and wasteful ranking and review previously used by faculty,” explains Mori.
+Working with the school's former director, Greg Mori, he reinstated the Computer Science Graduate Fellowships that support all incoming thesis students financially, “removing the time-consuming and wasteful ranking and review previously used by faculty,” explains Mori.
 Zhang also helped to manage the launch of the school’s co-op program for non-thesis graduate students, which saw a rapid rise in interest from organizations wishing to place graduate students.
 The program grew from eight student placements in its first year (2011/12), to 51 placements in 2014/15.

 “It is truly gratifying to receive my first service award at SFU,” says Zhang.
 “I do feel a passion for graduate supervision and graduate program developments.
 I once heard a quote on the evolution of a professor's academic life.
 Paraphrasing, it says ‘that sooner or later, you will be judged not by how much you can accomplish yourself, but by how high your graduate students can reach’.
 Our graduate students are doing extremely well and we have the potential to be one of the very top Computer Science graduate programs in Canada and internationally.”